School Admission Information

 5. Baptised Catholic children resident in another parish

-6. Looked After Children and previously Looked After Children
+6. Other looked After Children and previously Looked After Children

 *Exceptional needs of this kind will occur very rarely.
 A written application should be submitted in advance of the normal admissions timetable.
 Where the child has an EHC plan specifying the school, the governing board must be notified in advance of being nominated.